opulencephp/Opulence/application/rdev/applications/README.md

 * "routing"
   * See the [Routing page](/application/rdev/routing)
 * "session"
-  * The session to use throughout the application
+  * Defines options about the session used throughout the request
+  * The following keys are required:
+    * "session"
-  * Must either the name or an instance of a class that implements `ISession`
+      * Must either be the name or an instance of a class that implements `ISession`
 * "bootstrappers"
   * Lists the names of the classes that implement `RDev\Applications\Bootstrappers\IBootstrapper`
   * All the bootstrappers listed will be registered to the application